200-Hour Yoga Teacher Training

 - Facilities.
 Our beautiful studios overlook the North Shore mountains.
 We take opportunities on sunny days to teach and practice in the local parks and greenspaces.
 We are centrally located a few minutes’ walk from the Inlet Centre Skytrain Station.
 At Suter Brook Village, underground parking is available for 3 hours at a time, or across the street for longer durations.
 There are plenty of food services and restaurants nearby.

-- Unlimited Yoga Pass.
-For the duration of the program, you receive an unlimited yoga pass for drop-in classes at Kushala Yoga.
+- Yoga Pass.
+For the duration of the program, you receive yoga pass for unlimited online classes and 2 studio classes / week at Kushala Yoga.

 - Workshops and Yoga Prop / Clothing Discounts.
 YTT students receive 20% off workshops and 15% off retail purchases from the time their tuition is paid in full, until the program ends.